I am not sure if this is a curse, Karma, or just a natural consequence of what is happening.

 It is not hard to imagine the scene.
 As much as it is not hard to imagine what happened next.

-But seeing it all taped is much harder than the imagination in this case.
+But seeing it all taped is much more complicated than the imagination in this case.
 Somehow our imagination fantasizes or demonizing what usually happens.
-And suddenly the videos show for what is really was, and a confrontation with our rationality needs to take place… but yet we decide to keep taking sides.
+And suddenly the videos show for what is was, and a confrontation with our rationality needs to take place… but yet we decide to keep taking sides.

 I will still take side to my side.
-At the end I refuse to look into this conflict on an equal level.
+In the end, I refuse to look into this conflict on an equal level.
 Because we are in a situation of inequality.

 The incident of the stabbing of yesterday went viral.
 The scenes of two kids being lynched felt so sad, frustrating and only provoked my rage and devastation.

-I felt that what I wrote was like a curse, as if I predicted it all.
-It was definitely a situation that didn’t need any prediction.
+I felt that what I wrote was like a curse as if I predicted it all.
+It was a situation that didn’t need any prediction.
 Everything is so obvious; one can see it through clearly.

-But then I was watching this, and I was imagining CHUCKY, the killer doll.
-These two boys were just sitting in the train when they ran over the man (I guess he was security) and tried to stab him.
-Maybe the human part here was an exceptional one for what we have been seeing in the last weeks.
+But then I was watching this, and I imagined CHUCKY, the killer doll.
+These two boys were just sitting on the train when they ran over the man (I guess he was security) and tried to stab him.
+Maybe the human part here was an exceptional one for what we have seen in the last weeks.
 There was a very much of human intervention.
 The man tried to get them away.
-He was trying to defend himself.
-He was easily overpowering them, and when he drew out his weapon he was in control.
+He wanted to defend himself.
+He was easily overpowering them, and when he drew out his weapon, he was in control.

 This is the scene that should always take place.

-But what took place later from lynching, was a result of a complete rage, that I cannot not justify after seeing the before video.
+But what happened later from lynching, was a result of a full range, that I cannot justify after seeing the before a video.
 But yet here comes the intersecting twist.
-The fear and rage that took over the security people on these kids later was a totally demonizing one.
+The fear and excitement that took over the security people on these kids later were an entirely demonizing one.

 Yes, it is true that I imagined Chucky in the act.
-But these kids are not chucky.
+But these kids are not Chucky.
 They didn’t do it for the sake of killing.
-They definitely watched the day before video of Manasra, who maybe was their schoolmate.
-Or to be more accurate, the whole concept of killing or violence is not a natural occurrence within them, but with no doubt a reaction of the current affair in this situation.
+They watched the day before a video of Manasra, who maybe was their schoolmate.
+Or to be more accurate, the whole concept of killing or violence is not a natural occurrence within them, but with no doubt a reaction to the current affair in this situation.

 The state of terror that is surrounding us is horrific, and yet unavoidable … except if Israel changes its attitude towards how it perceives Palestinians.

 Discrimination cannot be a persistent tool of coexistence.
-I refuse usually to use the term coexistence for this reason, because it doesn’t necessarily mean equality.
-We deserve equality.
+I usually refuse to use the term peace for this reason because it doesn’t necessarily mean equality.
+We deserve justice.
 We deserve justice.
 We deserve to live normally.

 This whole state of “suicide” attempts seems contagious.
-Sometimes I think one day this will be called the “Palestinian stabbing suicide” era.
+Sometimes I think one day this will be called the “Palestinian stabbing death” era.
 Since the “leaking” of the video of the interrogation, the question of why wasn’t leaked didn’t leave my mind.
 Between the idea that it could have been leaked to show the Israeli public that the interrogation was not violent after all.
 They didn’t hit the boy, despite what goes on in interrogation.
-And of course in the audience mind such interrogations might take them only to Guantanamo.
+And of course, in the audience mind, such investigations might take them only to Guantanamo.